Zwielicht (album)

 Zwielicht (German for twilight) is the fourth studio album by German deathcore band Mental Cruelty.
 It was released on June 23, 2023, through Century Media Records, it is the band's first album to be released through the label.
 It is also the band's first album to feature vocalist Lukas Nicolai, who replaced Lucca Schmerler in 2023 after he got fired from the band in 2022 after several allegations of sexual misconduct were made against his name.

-A music video for the track "Midtvinter/Obsessis a Daemonio" was released on July 11, 2023.

 A deluxe edition of the album was released on December 13, 2024.
 It includes instrumental, orchestral, and piano versions of many of the tracks from the album.